 Patient information handouts produced by the Journal of the American Medical Association (JAMA) on a wide variety of topics.
 Below you'll find the most pertinent pages related to critical care.
 Click here to see more JAMA Patient Pages.

-In addition to MyHealth.Alberta.ca, DynaMed and Nursing Reference Center (NRC) are also excellent sources for patient information handouts.
-In DynaMed, use the search box to find a relevant topic, and use the left side navigation to select the "Patient Information" heading.
-In NRC, select the "Patient Information" tab.
-See related FAQ
+In addition to MyHealth.Alberta.ca, Lippincott Advisor, DynaMed Plus and Lexicomp are all excellent sources for patient education handouts, which you may wish to consider using to support your patient education needs where appropriate.
+In DynaMed Plus, use the search box to find a relevant topic, and use the left side navigation to select the "Patient Information" heading.
+In Lippincott Advisor, see the "Patient Teaching Handouts" section and in Lexicomp you'll find a "Patient Education" tab in the top menu.